dhrutiiii-sys/DECODELABPROJECT2/README.md

 # Project 2 - Exploratory Data Analysis (EDA)

 ## Overview

-This project focuses on performing Exploratory Data Analysis (EDA) on an e-commerce dataset to identify trends, patterns, and outliers.
+This project was completed as part of the DecodeLabs Data Analytics Internship Program (Project 2) This project focuses on performing Exploratory Data Analysis (EDA) on an e-commerce dataset to identify trends, patterns, and outliers.
 The analysis helps understand customer behavior, product demand, payment preferences, and sales performance.

 ## Objectives